-In 2015, Jodeb’s intricately dark interpretation of Point Point’s “Life in Grey” followed a manipulative artist’s desperation for societal respect, inspiring a complex combination of nostalgia, depression and empathy.
-More recently, he highlighted his flare for cinematography and worldly subject matter in a 21-minute promo for Skrillex titled “Still in the Cage.”
-A story of escapism, the epic short film seamlessly combines the unmistakable sounds of the artist with exciting characters, beautiful scopes of nature and freakish surrealism.
-Both productions were commended greatly by studio executives, leading Jodeb to begin development of his first feature film.
+In 2015, Jodeb’s intricately dark interpretation of Point Point’s “Life in Grey,” followed a manipulative artist’s desperation for societal respect, inspiring a complex amalgamation of nostalgia, depression, and empathy.
+The following year, he highlighted his flair for cinematography and worldly subject matter in a 21-minute promo for Skrillex, titled “Still in the Cage.”
+A story of escapism, the epic short film seamlessly combines the unmistakable sounds of the artist with mysteriously compelling characters, beautiful scopes of nature, and freakish surrealism.
+Both productions caught the attention of studio executives, leading Jodeb to begin the development of his first feature film.

 Across all mediums and genres, Jodeb’s greatest desire is to make a positive impact on audiences.
 In his own words, “All that matters to me is that my work isn’t taken too seriously; that it invites people to enter a playful mental dance, challenges them and ultimately makes them feel something.”